fangohr/finmag/src/finmag/demag/demag_doc.rst

     B_{ij} = \frac{1}{4\pi}\int_{\Gamma_j} \psi_j(\vec r) \frac{(\vec R_i - \vec r) \cdot n(\vec r)}{\lvert \vec R_i - \vec r \rvert^3} \mathrm{d}s + \left(\frac{\Omega(\vec R_i)}{4\pi} - 1 \right) \delta_{ij}.

 Here, :math:`\psi` is a set of basis functions and :math:`\Omega(\vec R)` denotes the solid angle.
-For the solid angle, we have used the relation from eq.
-(23)-(24) in IEEE 2008 [#IEEE]_, which states that
+For the solid angle, we have used something that is completely wrong due to ridiculous notation in IEEE 2008 [#IEEE]_, which the author read as

 .. math::

     \Omega(\vec R_i) = \int_\Gamma \frac{(\vec R_i - \vec r) \cdot n(\vec r)}{\lvert \vec R_i - \vec r \rvert^3} \mathrm{d}s.

-:math:`\vec R_i` are the coordinates of the nodal points, which we have stored in a dictionary with the node numbers as keys and their coordinates as values.
+This should of course be fixed as soon as possible, perhaps by using eq.
+(21) from the same paper. :math:`\vec R_i` are the coordinates of the nodal points, which we have stored in a dictionary with the node numbers as keys and their coordinates as values.
 The rest is conviniently handled by the Dolfin Expression class.
 The complete code for computing the demoninator, :math:`\lvert \vec R_i - \vec r \rvert^3`, for one of the nodes with R as coordinates, reads

 .. code-block:: python